EmmanuelDemey/trainings-v2/training/chapters/elasticsearch/14_alerting.md

 # Watcher

-* API permettant de créer et gérer des "écoutes"
+* API allowing to create and manage "watches"
-* Un `watch` est composé des propriétés
+* A `watch` is composed of properties
     * `trigger`
     * `input`
     * `condition`